Your stimulus debit card may be in the mail. Here’s how to access the cash.

 You can use the card to pay your rent or mortgage, if your landlord or loan servicer accepts Visa debit card payments.

 Read the instructions carefully or go online to eipcard.com to find out how to avoid fees when you use the card.
 There’s no fee to withdraw cash at in-network ATMs that carry the “AllPoint” or “MoneyPass” logos.
 But if you use an ATM out of the network, it will cost you $2, although the fee is waived for the first ATM withdrawal.
-You may also get dinged with a fee by the ATM operator, Metabank warns.
+You may also get dinged with a fee by the ATM operator, MetaBank warns.

 You can find an ATM that doesn’t charge a fee by going online to eipcard.com or by downloading and using the Money Network mobile app.